Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ### Setup Variables

-First, we'll need to create and store some variables in the Azure Cloud Shell.
-This will make running the commands needed in the subsequent units easier and avoid mistakes from typos.
+First, we'll need to create and store some variables.
+This will make running the commands needed in the subsequent steps easier and avoid mistakes from typos.

 1. If you're using the Azure Cloud Shell (not recommended) make sure the CLI is set to **Powershell**
 1. If you're on your local machine, open a PowerShell console